nonnil/TorCI/README.md

 TorCI is a Configuration Interface for [TorBox](https://github.com/radio24/torbox).
 It is implemented in the [Nim](https://nim-lang.org) programming language.

-<b>WARNING: THIS IS A BETA VERSION, THEREFORE YOU MAY ENCOUNTER BUGS.
+<b>WARNING: THIS IS A ALPHA VERSION, THEREFORE YOU MAY ENCOUNTER BUGS.
 IF YOU DO, OPEN AN ISSUE VIA OUR GITHUB REPOSITORY.</b>

 ## Features: